Kō-hyōteki-class submarine: Pearl Harbor attack

-In 1992, 2000, and 2001, Hawaii Undersea Research Laboratory's submersibles found the wreck of a midget sub lying in three parts three miles south of the Pearl Harbor entrance.
+Japanese forces received a radio message believed to be from the fifth submarine, No. 16 at 00:41 on 8 December claiming damage to one or more large warships inside Pearl Harbor.
+At 22:41 on 7 December, they received a message from No. 16 describing the air attack on Pearl Harbor as successful, and at 00:51 on 8 December they received another message that read "Unable to navigate."
+They never heard from No. 16 again.
+In 1992, 2000, and 2001, Hawaiʻi Undersea Research Laboratory's submersibles found the wreck of a midget sub lying in three parts three miles south of the Pearl Harbor entrance.
 The wreck was in the debris field where much surplus U.S. equipment was dumped from the West Loch Disaster of 1944, including vehicles and landing craft.
-In 2009, a research team assembled by the PBS television series Nova positively identified the sub as being the last, No.16, of the 5 Ko-Hyoteki that participated in the 7 December 1941, attack, plioted by Ensign Masaji Yokoyama and Petty Officer 2nd Class Sadamu Kamita.
+In 2009, a research team assembled by the PBS television series Nova positively identified the sub as being the last, No.16, of the 5 Ko-Hyoteki that participated in the 7 December 1941, attack, piloted by Ensign Masaji Yokoyama and Petty Officer 2nd Class Sadamu Kamita.
 Both of its torpedoes were missing, indicating that the midget sub may have fired its torpedoes prior to its sinking.
-Although this correlates with reports of two torpedoes fired at the light cruiser St. Louis at 10:04 at the entrance of Pearl Harbor, and a possible torpedo fired at destroyer Helm at 08:21, there is circumstantial evidence to support a hypothesis that No.16, like No.22, successfully entered Pearl, fired its torpedoes at Battleship Row, and fled to the relative quiet of neighboring West Loch, where it was scuttled by its crew.
-When a series of explosions sank an amphibious fleet being assembled in the Loch in 1944, it is believed the remains of the sub were collected and dumped in the subsequent salvage operation, which was kept classified as secret until 1960.
+Although this correlates with reports of two torpedoes fired at the light cruiser St. Louis at 10:04 at the entrance of Pearl Harbor, and a possible torpedo fired at destroyer Helm at 08:21, there is dispute over this official chain of events; the "torpedo" that St. Louis saw was also reportedly a porpoising minesweeping float being towed by the destroyer Boggs.
+Some have suggested that circumstantial evidence supports a hypothesis that No.16 successfully entered Pearl, fired its torpedoes at Battleship Row, and fled to the relative quiet of neighboring West Loch, and possibly was scuttled by its crew.
+When a series of explosions sank an amphibious fleet being assembled in the Loch in 1944, it is suggested the remains of the sub were collected and dumped in the subsequent salvage operation, which was kept classified as secret until 1960.
 A photograph taken from a Japanese plane during the Pearl Harbor attack shows what might have been No.16 inside the harbor firing its torpedoes at Battleship Row.
+The photo was declassified in the 1990s and publicized in the 2000s to the public.
 The sinking of the USS West Virginia and capsizing of the USS Oklahoma may have been accelerated by a torpedo hit from a submarine-launched torpedo, the warheads of which were larger than the aerial torpedoes.
 Some believe that in the photo, where the torpedoes' paths had supposedly started, were sprays that indicated a midget-submarine rocking up and down due to the force of the torpedo being launched, causing the propellers of the stern to be exposed, kicking up clouds of water spray.
 A war time report from Admiral Nimitz confirmed the recovery of at least one dud torpedo of the type employed by the midget submarines.
-Japanese forces received a radio message from a midget submarine at 00:41 on 8 December claiming damage to one or more large warships inside Pearl Harbor.
-At 22:41 on 7 December, they received a message from No. 16 describing the air attack on Pearl Harbor as successful, and at 00:51 on 8 December they received another message that read "Unable to navigate."
-They never heard from No. 16 again.
-This discovery is covered in the Nova episode Killer Subs in Pearl Harbor and companion website, I-16tou.com.
+The theory is covered in the Nova episode Killer Subs in Pearl Harbor and companion website, I-16tou.com.